 Sarah Arnoff Yeoman is an independent editorial and documentary photographer based in Portland, Ore., and Salt Lake City, Utah.

-As a member of the National Press Photographers Association and an associate member of the Native American Journalists Association, my clients include Portland Mercury, Bitterroot Magazine, SaltLakeCityWeekly, Devour, Volunteers of America, the University of Utah, Vector Media and others.
+As a member of the National Press Photographers Association and an associate member of the Native American Journalists Association, my clients include Portland Mercury, Bitterroot Magazine, SaltLakeCityWeekly, Devour, USA Hello, Volunteers of America, the University of Utah, Vector Media and others.

 Corporate, NGO, and nonprofit commissions are always welcome.

 Find me on Instagram @arnoffoto, or in the real world backpacking the expanses of Western wilderness.